f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Configuring SSH and HTTPS Timeouts via webUI
 ------------------------------------------

 As mentioned in the introduction, the webUI uses tokens and the timeout is based on five token refreshes failing, so the value is essentially five times the configured token lifetime.
-You may configure the **Toekn Lifetime** in the webUI under the **User Management -> Authentication Settings** page.
+You may configure the **Token Lifetime** in the webUI under the **User Management -> Authentication Settings** page.
+This setting should apply to both webUI and API access.

 .. image:: images/rseries_security/imagetoken1.png
   :align: center